oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Task 6: We can check the status of CDB2 and see the same thing

     ```
     <copy>
     /home/oracle/scripts/cloning/key_status.sh CDB2
     </copy>
     ```
+- Shows tablespaces associated with the database
+- Whether they are encrypted or not
+- If they are encrypted what is the master key
+- Status is empty

 ## Task 7: Steps to Create A Wallet